 28. Turn the bathroom light on.
 If you get up in the middle of the night to use the bathroom at home, you know you can make it there, do your thing and get back to bed half asleep.
 That's harder to accomplish in an unfamiliar hotel room.
 Keep the bathroom light on and shut the door, just to help you see your way with minimally intrusive light.
 Alternately, you could bring a small nightlight with you.

 29. Choose a non-controversial show or soothing music if you must keep the television or radio on before bed.
 That means no horror flicks, war documentaries or Rage Against the Machine on your iPod.
-And keep the volume down so that you don't disturb your neighbors.
+And keep the volume down so you don't disturb your neighbors.

 Once in Bed

 32. Ask to move rooms.
 All hotels should give a guest the option of relocating to a quieter room if uncontrollable noise -- such as traffic, a humming ice machine or the elevator -- is persistent.
-Of course, it's not exactly peaceful to have to pack up your belongings and relocate in the middle of the night, and sometimes the hotel could be sold out.
+Of course, it's not exactly peaceful to have to pack up your belongings and relocate in the middle of the night, and the hotel might be sold out.
 But this is an ideal solution for the next morning if you're staying in a hotel for multiple nights.

 33. Get out of bed if you can't sleep.
 This is a good all-around rule, for traveling or at home.
 Rather than tossing and turning, get out of bed, turn on a low light and read a mindless magazine until you're ready to try again.